Check out Major Clarity to explore careers in the Stagecraft Pathway.

 Stagecraft Pathway

-The Stagecraft program trains individuals in artistic, technical, and dramatic principles to effectively communicate dramatic ideas and emotions through technical theatre.
-It covers set design, lighting, sound effects, theatre acoustics, scene painting, property management, costume design, technical direction, production, and relevant computer applications.
+The Stagecraft program prepares individuals to apply artistic, technical and dramatic principles and techniques to the communication of dramatic information, ideas, moods, and feelings through technical theatre methods.
+The program includes instruction in set design, lighting design, sound effects, theatre acoustics, scene painting, property management, costume design, and technical direction and production and use of computer applications to support these functions.

 Program Completer: